saoto28/pineapple60/README.md

 The purposes of this project.
 - Install it in ThinkPad

-## p50P
+## p60P
-2025 summar The second project, Pineapple50-Popup, installing a Pop-up keyboard on the X250.
+2025-07 second project, Pineapple60-Popup, installing a Pop-up keyboard on X250.
 Preparing for patent application before public release.
 Stay tuned.

 ## p60S